Islam Destroys Muslims

 It was said of Yevgeny Zamyatin and Friedrich Nietzsche that “both authors published explorations of morality the messages of which they later made explicit in works of non-fiction”.
 I should like to think that I am here publishing explorations of morality the message of which I later make explicit in a work of fiction.
 The Apostate makes explicit the morality of the message in Islam versus Muslims.

-Islam versus Muslims & The Apostate are two books in one.
-Its coup de grâce is The Apostate, an impressive work of fiction that consolidates into gut-wrenching experiences everything the reader will have encountered in the cerebral, non-fiction Islam versus Muslims.
+Islam Destroys Muslims is two books in one.
+Its coup de grâce is included story, The Apostate, an impressive work of fiction that consolidates into gut-wrenching experiences everything the reader will have encountered in the cerebral, non-fiction Islam versus Muslims.
 The Apostate presents a single scene: a meeting of scholars in the Conference Room at the Ahmed Baba Institute in Timbuktu at the time of the jihad terrorist takeover of that city.
 Through the juxtaposition of Sadiqa, a young woman who owes her life to UNESCO (the apostate of the title), with an unnamed official from the Ministry of Islamic Affairs, all the Muslim inner struggles are brought to the table, so to speak, and allowed to interplay to devastating effect.
 Such a productive partnership between fiction and non-fiction is rare.

 The book's extraordinary depth and complexity stand as testaments to the author’s openness towards all that history, culture and the world has to offer.
 She is also proud, perhaps a little too proud, of her independent mind, throwing down the gauntlet to all who rely on security in numbers, seemingly relishing the prospect of a fight on multiple fronts.
 Her defiance is nowhere more explicit than in: